Step-by-Step Guide | October 17, 2022

 You should begin by building your core project team, establishing goals and a vision for fleet electrification, discussing ways your project can center equity, and developing a base understanding of electric school bus technology and the market landscape.

-Minimally the team should consist of the transportation director and/or fleet manager, the facilities and/or energy manager, an electrician or electrical contractor and the district’s electric utility account manager.
+At minimum, your team should consist of the transportation director and/or fleet manager, the facilities and/or energy manager, an electrician or electrical contractor and the district’s electric utility account manager.

 Things to do: